hannobraun/braun-embedded.com/content/_index.md

 ## About me

 My name is Hanno Braun, and I'm an embedded software developer based out of the rural Odenwald region in central Europe.
-I've been using Rust for embedded development since 2015, making me an early adopter.
+I've been using Rust for embedded development since 2015.
 Today, providing services in this space is my main professional focus.

 </section>